-If you click an entry in the document map, the preview changes to show you that entry.
+If you click an entry in the left-hand panel of the preview, the preview changes to show you that entry.

 - First Page button: Goes to the start of the document. - Previous Page button: Goes to the previous page of the document. - Gives the number of the page that is currently being displayed and the total number of pages in the report.
-You can go to a specific page by typing the appropriate page number into the box. - Next Page button: Goes to the next page of the document. - Last Page button: Goes to the last page of the document. - ← Parent Report button: Only applies when a report contains sub-reports, and this feature is not currently used. - Stop button: Stops MainBoss processing the report.
-You might click this if MainBoss is preparing a lengthy report and you decide you don't want to see the report after all. - Print button: This is the button that actually prints the report. - Print Layout button: Switches the display between document map format and layout format. - In document map format, the left side of the display contains an index of the information in the report.
+You can go to a specific page by typing the appropriate page number into the box.
+(The number of the last page is not finalized until the entire report has been generated.
+This means that the number may not appear when a preview begins, and the number may also change as report generation continues.) - Next Page button: Goes to the next page of the document. - Last Page button: Goes to the last page of the document.

+- Parent Report button: Only applies when a report contains sub-reports, and this feature is not currently used. - Stop button: Stops MainBoss processing the report.
+You might click this if MainBoss is preparing a lengthy report and you decide you don't want to see the report after all. - Print button: This is the button that actually prints the report.

+Print Layout button: Switches the format of the preview display.

+By default, the left side of the display contains an index of the information in the report.
 Clicking an entry in the index will move to the corresponding information.
 The mouse wheel can move forward or backward through the report but it doesn't necessarily move backward or forward by a whole number of pages.

-In layout format, you see a scaled-down version of the page as it will actually print.
+If you switch to the alternate format, you see a scaled-down version of the page as it will actually print.
 The mouse wheel will move from one page to the next.